waynenguyen/IP-to-country/README.md

 Design
 The program makes use of an LRU cache for the caching portion and leaky bucket algorithm to implement rate-limitting.

+You can update the global throttling limit in ip_to_country_server.py

 Before running, please run:
 - pip3 install flask